 Originally MyHeritage sold FamilyTreeDNA kits.
-That was until November 2016 when they brought out their own product.
+That was until November 2016 when they brought out their product.

 MyHeritage vs. Living DNA

 Compared with Living DNA you do not have to wait nearly as long for your test results to arrive.
-That is because Living DNA conduct the 3 different tests on your sample compared only autosomal being tested by MyHeritage.
+That is because Living DNA conducts the 3 different tests on your sample compared to only autosomal being tested by MyHeritage.